stashyman/MusicShare/README.md

 4.: library sorting (actually sorting the songs) (Ben is in the process of geting this to work)

-5: song visability (profile option to allow songs to be friends only or public browsing)

-6: being able to change the borrow length, and be either time in minutes or num plays (in profile seetings)
+5.: being able to change the borrow length, and be either time in minutes or num plays (in profile seetings)

 7. Setting a queue for a borrowed song.